Health

 Knowledge and lifestyle changes can help

-Your healthcare provider can explain what will happen during your hysterectomy and tell you whether you're likely to experience surgical menopause afterward.
+Your healthcare provider can explain what will happen during your hysterectomy and tell you whether you’re likely to experience surgical menopause afterward.
 If you go through menopause after a hysterectomy, arming yourself with information, making lifestyle changes and considering treatments like HRT can help ease your symptoms.
-Some women also opt for over-the-counter menopause products in order to relieve specific symptoms related to menopause.
+Some women may also opt for over-the-counter menopause products to try to help relieve specific symptoms related to menopause.
+However, it’s best to discuss these options with your healthcare provider first before taking them.

 Sources: